hebcal/dotcom/hebcal.com/home/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 4.2.8 =

+* Fix a small bug in tracking that could potentially slow down admin.

+= 4.2.7 =

+* Fix to prevent far too agressive oAuth implementation from breaking other plugins.

+= 4.2.6 =

+* Fix to prevent far too agressive oAuth implementation from breaking other plugins.

+= 4.2.5 =

+* Fixed a couple notices.
+* Added tracking to better understand configurations to test the plugin with.

 = 4.2.4 =